 Held each fall at the beautiful Forest Hill Cemetery in Madison, this award-winning living history programs illuminates the lives of many prominent and lesser known-figures in Wisconsin history.
-Focusing on the contributions of Wisconsin’s soldiers and citizens during the Civil War, local actors and actresses don period dress, giving viewers a first person encounter through scripted vignettes.
+In honor of the 100th Anniversary of the end of World War I, 2018 tours will focus on the contributions of Wisconsin’s soldiers and citizens during the Civil War and World War I. Local actors and actresses don period dress, giving viewers a first person encounter through scripted vignettes.
 Tour guides lead informative discussions of the cemetery’s rich history during the 90-minute walking tour.

 Don’t want to miss out?
-Click here to join our mailing list to receive updates on Cemetery Tour 2017 and other Wisconsin Veterans Museum events.
+Click here to join our mailing list to receive updates on 2018 Cemetery Tours and other Wisconsin Veterans Museum events.

 James Bennett and Ella Bennett Bresee: James Bennett served under William Vilas in Company A of the 23rd Wisconsin Infantry Regiment during the Civil War.
 He was discharged on April 5, 1863, due to wounds he received on an expedition up the Arkansas River.
 Bennett reenlisted in Co.
 D, 37th WI Infantry on March 11, 1864 where he advance to first sergeant before being wounded at Petersburg, Virginia.
 He was breveted First Lieutenant and discharged in May 1865.
 His daughter, Ella was 3 years old.
 When she was just a child, her father and mother would take her to Forest Hill Cemetery on Madison’s west side to decorate the graves of the soldiers who were killed during the Civil War.
 In part, because of this tradition, Ella continued patriotic work throughout her life.
 During World War I, she volunteered for the Red Cross and started the first canteen service in Wisconsin.
 James and Ella’s story will focus on homefront activities and ways in which people remember and honor the men and women who fight.